Loara/StringSuite/README.md

 Encmetric is written under the GNU Lesser General Public License (LGPL) version 3.
 For more informations see COPYING and COPYING.LESSER files

 # Build and Install
-To build the library you need cmake version 3.19 or later and a C++ compiler that supports C++20 concepts (for example `gcc` 10.2 or newer).
+To build the library you need cmake version 3.19 or later and a C++ compiler that supports C++20 concepts (for example `gcc` v.
+10.2 or newer).

 To build and install the library you can run these commands: